martinhath/hathstd/README.md

 ### Notes

  - For all functions that returns an `int` for errors, zero is failure.
  - For containers, the elements you insert into the container are not freed.
 This means if you create a list of strings, and call `list_free(list)`, the strings will not be freed.
-You will have to to this yourself.
+You will have to to this yourself (simply `list_foreach(list, free);`).

 ## Usage